mperry-dev/TournaMaths/README.md

 - Have XSS protection
 - Have a Content Security Policy (TODO = expand this)
 - Have rate limiting (TODO = expand this based on per-user rate limiting)
+- Have password hashing/salting

 ## Infrastructure Notes

+- Have RDS database, EC2 instances, Redis Elasticache, Application Load Balancer, IAM permissions, ACLs, security groups, Codedeploy application code deployment (rolling deployment), Web-Application-Firewall
+- Security groups and ACLs are used to lock-off resources from the internet as much as possible
+- The database is protected by a "defense in depth" approach - it has security groups/ACLs protecting its communications, fully verified SSL encryption of its traffic, encryption of the database, username/password that is automatically managed by AWS
 - Have implemented session management using Redis (Elasticache).
 I generally prefer not to use caches too heavily as it can add complexity, however using a cache is appropriate for sessions and Springboot's integration of it makes it much simpler to be confident in correctness.

 ## Potential Future Improvements